926 Broxton Ave., Westwood

 10874 Kinross Ave., Westwood Village

 From their yummy fried chicken sandwich to the delicious salted caramel 'cutie' pies, this is the place to indulge.
 There's soda floats, beer, and wine to boot.
-(Simplethings also has locations in Santa Monica, West Hollywood, and Burbank.)
+(Simplethings also has locations in West Hollywood and Burbank.)

 You may also like